marko-knoebl/slides/src/sections/react-with-hooks/09-state-en.md

 In class components, `this.state` represents the state.

-`this.state` is always a JavaScript Object with properties
+`this.state` is always a JavaScript object with properties

 State changes happen via `this.setState()`

 ## structure of this.state

-- _this.state_ is always an object:
+_this.state_ is always an object:

 ```js
 constructor() {